swtv-kaist/MUSIC/README.md

 In short, according to the current Makefile:

-	$$HOME/llvm` is the directory of llvm source.
+	/usr/lib/llvm-4.0 is the directory of llvm source.

-	$$HOME/build-clang/ is the directory of the llvm build.
+	/usr/lib/llvm-4.0 is the directory of the llvm build.

-	$(LLVM_BUILD_PATH)/bin is the directory containing bin folder with all the executables.
+	/usr/lib/llvm-4.0/bin is the directory containing bin folder with all the executables.

 Compile the tool using make to produce tool executable.

 ## Tool Options

 ```
-./tool inputfilename [option ...]
+./tool inputfilename1 [inputfilename2 ...] [option ...]
 ```

 ### -o option